1) Fill in the online application and upload the documents required:

 If you intend to start classes (or laboratory work) in February: 15th November.

 PREPARE YOUR STUDY PROGRAMME WITH YOUR LOCAL COORDINATOR:

-Detailed information on registration procedures and enrolment appointments will be fully provided to international students during the mandatory orientation sessions.
+Students will be registered before they arrive to the University of Burgos.
+Detailed information on the use of the virtual platform will be fully provided to international students during the mandatory orientation sessions.
 Erasmus and other international exchange students are allowed to follow courses from different degrees, year and Faculty/School, with a limit of 30 ECTS per semester and 60 ECTS per full year.Consult the ECTS Course Catalogue of courses on offer at the University of Burgos .
 Please note that

 - Fall semester-first semester students are only allowed to choose those subjects labelled as "Semester 1" of the study plan of their choice;